spekulatius/PHPScraper/websites/apis/etsy.md

-# Facebook Scraper API
+# Etsy Scraper API

 The team behind PHP Scraper is working on providing commercial APIs for various common use-cases as well as platforms.
 These APIs aren't self-hosted.
 You won't need to worry about rotating IPs/proxies, running a headless browser such as Puppeteer.
 A simple API call will get you all information required.
 The services will be provided on a attractive usage-dependent fee-structure basis.

-For Facebook we are considering the implementation of an API with the following scope.
+For Etsy we are considering the implementation of an API with the following scope.

 ## Proposed Supported Endpoints

-- User: Public User Profile
-- User: Other Social Accounts
-- User: Friends List
+- Get Product Information
-- User: Images
+- Get Recommendations
-- User: Location Posts
-- User: User Posts
-- Public Groups and private groups with key: Public Group Profile
-- Public Groups and private groups with key: Member List
-- Public Groups and private groups with key: Images
-- Public Groups and private groups with key: Location Posts
-- Public Groups and private groups with key: Posts
-- Post: Public Post Details (incl. comments, likes, likers, etc.)
+- Get Review Information
+- Get Seller Information
+- Get all Seller Prices
+- Search for Products by keyword or seller id

 ::: tip
 Please note this list of API endpoints is *not* final is likely going to change.